modrunner/docs/docs/introduction.md

 If you know of any other bots that should be on this list, come let us know in our [Discord](https://discord.gg/fm88jhzEbt)!

-### Claptrap
+### Claptrack

-[Claptrap](https://claptrapbot.me/) by HypherionSA is likely the closest comparison in terms of functionality.
+[Claptrack](https://claptrack.com/) by HypherionSA is likely the closest comparison in terms of functionality.
 Like Modrunner, it features CurseForge and Modrinth support, but also includes support for [ATLauncher](https://atlauncher.com/) projects, [Minecraft](https://www.minecraft.net/) releases, [Forge](https://files.minecraftforge.net) releases, [Fabric](https://fabricmc.net/) releases, [Quilt](https://quiltmc.org/) releases, [GitHub](https://github.com/) releases, and [Feed the Beast](https://www.feed-the-beast.com/) projects.
-Overall, Claptrap is much more focused on supporting a purely Minecraft-focused community than Modrunner and is a fine alternative.
+Overall, Claptrack is much more focused on supporting a purely Minecraft-focused community than Modrunner and is a fine alternative.

-Claptrap also features a web dashboard to help server administrators manage their tracked projects, as well as Minecraft crash report parsing.
+Claptrack also features a web dashboard to help server administrators manage their tracked projects, as well as Minecraft crash report parsing, a mobile app and a public REST API.

 ### CurseForge-Bot